Nostalgia Nook Antiques

 • Big farmhouse tables.
 Wide planks, visible grain, maybe a few old nail holes.
 That’s charm, folks.

 • Slipcovered sofas.
-Not only comfy, but they say, “I host classy dinner parties and binge Netflix.”
+Not only comfy, but they also say, “I host classy dinner parties and binge Netflix.”

 • Vintage hutches or buffets.
 Bonus points if they’re painted and slightly chipped.
 That’s not damage—it’s personality.